shockdude/djhtools/djh_mp3_to_fsb/README.txt

-MP3 to FSB converter for DJ Hero (djh_mp3_to_fsb.exe) Convert MP3 stems to FSB format, compatible with DJ Hero Tested in DJ Hero Wii
+MP3 to FSB converter for DJ Hero (djh_mp3_to_fsb.exe) Convert MP3 stems to FSB format, compatible with DJ Hero Tested in DJ Hero Wii, PS3, 360
 Written in Python, tested in Python 3.7

 === Usage ===